BianRuiBR/sd-LST/README.md

 matlab version: R2020a

+You can run demo.m to test sdLST and stCCA, but data inlcude only one source subject and one target subject, so the results are not representative.

 sCCA: Z. Lin, C. Zhang, W. Wu, and X. Gao, “Frequency recognition based on canonical correlation analysis for SSVEP-based BCIs,” IEEE Trans. on Biomedical Engineering, vol. 53, no. 12, pp. 2610–2614, 2006.

 tt-CCA: P. Yuan, X. Chen, Y. Wang, X. Gao, and S. Gao, “Enhancing performances of SSVEP-based brain–computer interfaces via exploiting intersubject information,” Journal of Neural Engineering, vol. 12, no. 4, p.
 046006, 2015.